jornane/php-saml-sp/README.md

 # Nice To Have

-- improve performance of XML metadata reader in case of eduGAIN ~ 40MB XML file
 - handle `NameID` value for `eduPersonTargetedId` properly (?)
 - SLO (respond to unsolicited LogoutRequest from IdPs)
 - support encrypted Assertions (saml2int)